 It covers 140 million square miles and nearly 75 percent of the Earth's surface.
-It connects us to each other, despite language, or culture.
+It connects us to each other, across language, and culture.
 It sustains life and supports life.

 Our climate and the quality of the air we breathe depend on it.
 Throughout history, it has served a primary role in trade and commerce, exploration and discovery.